desmigor/snakegame/README.md

 # Snake Game
-This is a Nokia 3310 SNAKE game implemented in HTML,CSS and JS The game has the following features/functionalities:
+This is a Nokia 3310 SNAKE game implemented in HTML,CSS and JS.
+The game has the following features/functionalities:

 1. Start/Restart game